 Accidents happen — check for safety hazards

-Alcohol can impair people’s judgement and reaction times, so take extra care to ensure there a no potential hazards that may cause a trip, slip or fall.
-If your Christmas party is being held at off-site venue, inspect the premises ahead of time and make any potential risk areas out of bounds.
+Alcohol can impair people’s judgment and reaction times, so take extra care to ensure there are no potential hazards that may cause a trip, slip, or fall.
+If your Christmas party is being held at an off-site venue, inspect the premises ahead of time and make any potential risk areas out of bounds.
 It is also a good idea to confirm that the venue has Public Liability insurance.

 Don’t pay more for your Christmas party than you had planned – make sure you are complying with safety policies and reminding your staff to adhere to your code of conduct.

 For more information, please contact us today.